 A long-dominant geriatric quartet from the San Francisco Bay Area – Gov. Jerry Brown, Sens.
-Dianne Feinstein, and Barbara Boxer and House Speaker Nancy Pelosi – has been slowly ceding power to younger political strivers.
+Dianne Feinstein, and Barbara Boxer and House Speaker Nancy Pelosi – have been slowly ceding power to younger political strivers.

 The connections date back at least 80 years, to when Jerry Brown’s father, Pat Brown, ran for San Francisco district attorney, losing in 1939 but winning in 1943, with the help of his close friend and Gavin Newsom’s grandfather, businessman William Newsom.